FIRST PRIZE: “Lazaro” (Lazarus)

 The authors of the awarded projects on the first edition of the Richard H. Driehaus Architecture Competition, presented their proposals during the Architecture and Place Making international Seminar, hold in the Universidad Politécnica de Madrid School of Architecture (ETSAM) on November 7th – 8th, 2017.

-This Seminar is organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) and the Rafael Manzano Prize of New Traditional Architecture, thanks to the support of The Richard H. Driehaus Charitable Lead Trust, through a grant from The Chicago Community Trust, with the collaboration of the Universidad Politécnica de Madrid, the Universidad Alfonso X el Sabio, the Escola Superior Gallaecia, the Fundação Serra Henriques and the Centro de Investigación de Arquitectura Tradicional (CIAT).
+This Seminar is organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) and the Rafael Manzano Prize of New Traditional Architecture, with the collaboration of the Universidad Politécnica de Madrid, the Universidad Alfonso X el Sabio, the Escola Superior Gallaecia, the Fundação Serra Henriques and the Centro de Investigación de Arquitectura Tradicional (CIAT).